drewm27/speakerrankings/small-medium-size-pages/Yamaha+True+X+Speaker+1A.md

 layout: page
 title: Yamaha True X Speaker 1A Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
 share-description: "The Yamaha True X Speaker 1A ranks #88 out of 129 total Medium Size Portable Bluetooth Speakers.
-Find all the specifications and reviews in one place
+Find all the specifications and reviews in one place"
 ---

 The Yamaha True X Speaker 1A ranks #88 out of 129 total [Medium Size Portable Bluetooth Speakers](/small-medium-size/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.